Named Senior Mental Health Lead: Ms Caroline Jones

 As well as promoting positive mental well-being, we aim to recognise and respond to poor mental ill health.
 We aim to create and promote a safe and stable environment for pupils affected both directly and indirectly by mental ill health, or signpost individuals to organisations for support.

 Parents are encouraged to come in to school to speak with us if they are worried about anything.
-Mrs Fortnum, our Senior Learning Mentor, and Zoe Lynch, a Family Support Worker, are available to meet with you to talk through your concerns.
+Ms Jones, our Deputy Head teacher, DSL and SMHL and Zoe Lynch, a Family Support Worker, are available to meet with you to talk through your concerns.
 We are also able to direct parents to agencies and different sources of support.

 We have signposted information below to highlight where parents might want to access in times of trouble.